The Second Chance Cinema by Thea Weiss (book review).

 Ellie and Drake meet in Finn’s Bar.
 How they both happen to be there is explained near the end of the book.
 Ellie is a writer with a special talent.
-She seeks out places that have great potential but are in danger of folding because insufficient people know where they are or what they can offer.
-By writing about them, their fortune’s turn around.
+She seeks places that have great potential but are in danger of folding because insufficient people know where they are or what they can offer.
+Through her writing, she transforms their fortunes.
 Drake works in construction.
-He starts chatting to her and it is the start of their romance.
+He starts chatting to her, and it is the start of their romance.

 The novel cuts to two and a half years later when Ellie and Drake are planning their wedding.
 On a Saturday evening walk, they discover a run-down alley.
 At the end of it is a retro cinema with a midnight showing of a film called ‘Your Story’.
-They are the only customers and discover that what it is showing them are scenes from their childhood.
+They are the only customers in the cinema and discover that the film is showing scenes from their childhood.
 This cinema is only open on a Saturday at midnight and only for them.
 At any other time, it is a derelict building.

-Over the next few weeks, the couple is shown events that are turning points in their lives.
+Over the next few weeks, the couple are shown events that are turning points in their lives.
 They have ten tickets for ten visits.
-The shows are memories, some of which are painful and about things they haven’t told their partner and probably never intended to.
-They also begin to recognise personal traits and realise the root cause of them.
+The shows consist of memories, including some that are painful and involve experiences they have not shared with their partner and likely never intended to.
+They also begin to recognise their personal traits and understand the underlying reasons for these traits.

 Drake has to confront his inability to take risks.
-He has recapitulated his relationship with an earlier girlfriend on his romance with Ellie, visiting the same restaurants he took Miranda to, sticking to the same activities and music choices.
-He has stayed in the same job, even though he has said that he always wanted to branch out into his own business.
+He has recapitulated his relationship with an earlier girlfriend in his romance with Ellie, visiting the same restaurants he took Miranda to and sticking to the same activities and music choices.
+He has said he wants to start his own business, but he has stayed in the same job.

 As a codicil, there is a suggestion that the magical theatre is still out there for couples that need it.